 Kate Myers is a health programs specialist in the population health & quality department.
 She joined Colorado Access after earning her MPH emphasizing community and behavioral health at the University of Colorado, Colorado School of Public Health.
 She has a background in public health, specifically HIV/AIDS programming and comprehensive sexuality education programming.
 Kate currently serves at the president of the board of directors of a nonprofit in Cusco, Peru called Chaska.
 Their aim is to break the cycle of poverty by providing education and addressing gender inequality.
 Kate is interested in mental health and well-being and anti-oppression theory, and she enjoys riding her bike, working on passion projects, and bartending in Denver on the weekends.

-Brittany is a care manager with Colorado Access who works with Children’s Hospital in the psychiatric emergency department and also with The Delores Project.
+Brittany is a supervisor of customer service with Colorado Access who works with Children’s Hospital in the psychiatric emergency department and also with The Delores Project.
 Brittany is a proud Colorado native and a huge Colorado Avalanche hockey fan.
 She enjoys painting, going on adventures with her dog and playing board games.

 Dr. Kim Nordstrom is the medical director of health strategy and behavioral health at Colorado Access.
 Originally from Connecticut, she has lived all over the US as part of a military family.
 Dr. Nordstrom chose to study medicine and law in order to affect change in the area of health policy and legislation.
 During her training, she found a special affinity for psychiatry, especially crisis and emergency psychiatry.
 She has written many articles and three books on the subject.
 Even though she enjoys policy, administration and writing, she also works clinically as an emergency department psychiatrist.
 She tends to be busy but maintains balance with her home life.
 More than anything, she enjoys just hanging out with her family.